Colossians 1:15 “The Son is the image of the invisible God, the firstborn over all creation.”

 Colossians 1:16-18 “For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
 All things were created through Him and for Him.
 And He is before all things, and in Him all things consist.
 And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.”

 All things are His

-If you were to spend time in the criminal justice system and you disagreed with a verdict, you could appeal that verdict to a higher court.
-A judge within that higher court may review the case and determine if it is worth hearing and if you didn’t like his verdict you could continue this process all the way to the Supreme Court of the United States.
+If you were to spend time in the criminal justice system and you disagree with a verdict, you could appeal that verdict to a higher court.
+A judge within that court may review the case and determine if it is worth hearing and if you didn’t like his verdict you could continue this process all the way to the Supreme Court of the United States.
 If the Supreme Court heard your case and ruled against you, you simply have no other level of power to appeal to, the verdict is set and you must deal with that verdict.

 Why is it important that Jesus has preeminence over all?

 He deserves it.

 Jesus has earned the right to be exalted.
 Not only was Creation His idea, when Satan brought sin into the world and mankind fell, it was Jesus who corrected it.